Part 1 – What is a Boat Trailer?

-Part 4 – To Break or not to Break
+Part 4 – To Brakes or not to Brakes

 Boat trailers come with or without brakes.
 There are two systems available, manual override or electric.
 Trailer brakes are not required up 750 kg and only recommended from 750-2000 kg.
 From 2000 – 2500 kg you must have override brakes and from 2500-3500 kgs electric brakes

 The simple system is the manual override brake that is most common on Kiwi trailers.
 This works on inertia, so when the vehicle is braked the trailer brakes are activated through a hydraulic system.
 Simple, effective and reasonably fool proof.